Your AirPods will alert you with a tone when they’re running low and again when their battery life is about to run out.

 How to Check AirPods Battery Life on Mac

-If you’d prefer to check your AirPods battery life on your iMac or MacBook, you can do that too.
+If you’d prefer to check your AirPods battery life on your iMac or MacBook, here’s how you do that.

 First, make sure your AirPods are connected to your Mac.
 You can check this by heading into your System Preferences and then clicking Bluetooth.
-Once you’re ensured that they’re connected, follow these steps.
+Once you’ve ensured they’re connected, follow these steps.

 - If you’re running macOS Big Sur, click on the Control Center icon in your toolbar.
 The icon looks like two pills.